bumble-tech/appyx/documentation/how-to-use-appyx/quick-start.md

 ## 4. Add a back stack

-The project wouldn't compile just yet. `ParentNode` expects us to pass an instance of a `RoutingSource` – the main control structure in any case when we want to add children.
+The project wouldn't compile just yet. `ParentNode` expects us to pass an instance of a `NavModel` – the main control structure in any case when we want to add children.
 No need to worry now – for simplicity, let's just go with a simple `BackStack` implementation here:

 ```kotlin
 class RootNode(